 State Farm ranks as the best life insurance company for whole life insurance policies and no-exam coverage, with a MoneyGeek score of 99 in both categories.
 Noted for its strong financial stability, high customer satisfaction and diverse range of life products, it's a trusted choice for lifelong coverage and financial security.

-State Farm is our top choice for whole life and no-exam life insurance, with a MoneyGeek score of 99 in both categories.
-State Farm's diverse offerings include a Limited Pay Whole Life product with level terms for 10, 15 or 20 years, as well as no-exam term life and guaranteed issue final expense policies.
+State Farm is our top choice for whole life and no-exam life insurance, with a MoneyGeek score of 99 out of 100 in both categories.
+State Farm's diverse offerings include a Limited Pay Whole Life product with level terms for 10, 15 or 20 years, and no-exam term life and guaranteed issue final expense policies.
 Its term life policies offer flexibility in coverage amounts — starting at $100,000 — and durations, ranging from 10 to 30 years.
 Backed by an A++ AM Best rating and a low rate of customer complaints, State Farm combines financial stability with 101 years of reliability, flexibility and convenience in one package.

 Customer Satisfaction

 State Farm consistently ranks at the top for life insurance customer satisfaction.
-Policyholders frequently praise the company's personalized service through their agent network, with many highlighting how agents help determine the right coverage without overselling.
+Policyholders frequently praise the company's personalized service through its agent network, with many highlighting how agents help determine the right coverage without overselling.
 Customers particularly appreciate State Farm's reliability in claims handling for life insurance, with several long-term policyholders noting the peace of mind that comes from having a trusted provider.
-The company has a lower-than-average complaint ratio for their life insurance division, reflecting their commitment to customer service in this area.
+The company has a lower-than-average complaint ratio for its life insurance division, reflecting its commitment to customer service in this area.

 Ideal Buyers for State Farm Life Insurance